 Middle School Program

-Middle School students deepen and strengthen their academic skills while tackling larger questions about themselves and the world.
-A school-wide focus on the UN Sustainable Development Goals gives students opportunities to connect their understanding of global issues with academic learning.
-Middle Schoolers take risks and try new things, learning from challenges and successes.
+Middle School students deepen and strengthen concepts and skills alongside tackling larger questions about themselves and the world.
+A school-wide focus on the UN Sustainable Development Goals gives students opportunities to connect their understanding of global issues with their academic learning.
+Middle Schoolers take risks and try new things, learning from their challenges and successes.

-Middle School students have ample opportunities to find and develop their passions both in and out of the classroom.
-The Explorations Program offers a wide array of electives for every middle schooler to choose from - from advanced art classes such as fiber arts and sculpture, to theater, musical ensembles, coding, cooking, and physical fitness.
+There are also ample opportunities to find and develop their passions both in and out of the classroom.
+Bi-weekly classes in music, physical education, art, and health in addition to daily Explorations classes, offer a wide range of choices to explore areas of interest over longer periods of time.
+From theater, ceramics, poetry writing, and sewing, to personal finance, podcasting and web design, there are options to fit the needs of everyone.
 Our students graduate from FFS with a strong sense of themselves and a pride in what they do.
 They are truly engaged community members and active citizens who are knowledgeable about the world.

 Curriculum